-Collections of late payment interest totaled €114.3 million; the income statement of the reporting period shows the amount exceeding 45% of estimated collection, which was already recorded in current and previous years.
+Collections of late payment interest totaled €103.7 million; the income statement of the reporting period shows the amount exceeding 45% of estimated collection, which was already recorded in current and previous years.

-At December 31, 2017, the cumulative amount of late payment interest due to Banca Farmafactoring and Farmafactoring España, but not yet collected, in relation to non-recourse receivables (Provision for late payment interest), amounted to €534 million, including approximately €43 million due from Spanish debtors, €21 million due from Portuguese debtors and €1 million due from Greek debtors.
-Of this interest, a total of €184 million was recorded in the income statement in current and prior years.
+At December 31, 2017, the cumulative amount of late payment interest due to the Bank, but not yet collected, in relation to non-recourse receivables (Provision for late payment interest), amounted to $\notin$ 490 million, including approximately $\notin$ 21 million due from Portuguese debtors and $\notin$ 1 million due from Greek debtors.
+Of this interest, a total of $\notin$ 167 million was recorded in the income statement in current and prior years.